snowplow/snowplow/docs/04_selfhosting_snowplow.md

 ### Self-hosting instructions

-#### 1. Checkout the source-code
+#### 1. Checkout the source code

 First please download the source code to your development machine:

-**To write**
+    $ git clone git@github.com:snowplow/snowplow.git
+	...
+	$ cd snowplow/tracker/js/
+	$ ls
+    snowplow.js   sp.js         snowpak.sh

+In the listing above, `snowplow.js` is the original JavaScript; `sp.js` is the minified version and `snowpak.sh` is a Bash shell script for performing the minification.

+#### 2. Minify the JavaScript

+You can minify the 'full fat' version of `snowplow.js` by using `snowpak.sh` if you have **XXX** installed.
+To do this:

+    $ ./snowpak.sh snowplow.js > sp.js

+This will overwrite your existing `sp.js`.

+In theory it should be possible to use any JavaScript minifier or pipelining tool to minify the JavaScript - however, you would need to read through and understand what `snowpak.sh` is doing and make sure to recreate that same behaviour in your minification process.

 <a name="privacy"/>
 ## A note on privacy

-In the guide above we mention that from a performance perspective it is not important which Amazon data center you choose to self-host your pixel (or indeed your JavaScript) on:
+Above we mentioned that, from a performance perspective, it is not important which Amazon data center you choose to self-host your pixel (or indeed your JavaScript):

 **Add in image**